InstituteforDiseaseModeling/idmtools/docs/platforms/container/docker_image.rst

 Extend the Docker image
 -----------------------
-If you want to build you own Docker image, please use our ``container-rocky-runtime`` as your baseline image and add the following line to the top of your Dockerfile:
+If you want to build your own Docker image, please use our ``container-rocky-runtime`` as your baseline image and add the following line to the top of your Dockerfile:

 .. code-block:: bash

-   FROM docker-production-public/idmtools/container-rocky-runtime/0.0.3
+   FROM docker-production-public/idmtools/container-rocky-runtime:0.0.3

 You can use general Docker build `command <https://docs.docker.com/reference/cli/docker/buildx/build/>`_ to build your own Docker image.
 Then use that image in the Platform object.
 For example: